tldr-pages/tldr/pages/windows/reg-query.md

 `reg query {{key_name}} /v {{value}}`

-- Display a specific value of a key and recurse into sub keys:
+- Display all values of a key and its sub keys:

 `reg query {{key_name}} /s`